symbolize-app/symbolize/rfc/stream/paths.md

 Within the browser, services communicate with each other using the Streams API.
 For one tab, all read and write services run on one dedicated worker and all view services run on one window.

+- View services may depend on each other
+- View services may depend on read/write services
+- Read/write services may depend on other read/write services

+If the stream is between a service worker and a window, the items in the stream must be "transferrable objects".
+Otherwise, any item type is allowed.

 To bridge the gap between a service worker and a window, the service worker (server) listens for a browser-level message.
 The window (client) posts a message event that includes a `ReadableStream` that the server will use to listen for future application-level events.
 The server then responds by posting back a browser-level message that includes another `ReadableStream`, this time for the client to listen to future application-level events.

 Two `ReadableStream` objects are also used for communication between any other service pairs (both in the service worker or both in the window).
 For this case, browser-level message passing is not used for coordination.